 Cycling was just a hobby until it turned into a growing delivery business for these young entrepreneurs

-We know that cycling can bring you to places—and that is exactly what pushed Daryl Montehermoso, Maggie Yusay and their bike group to establish their own delivery business around the metro.
+We know that cycling can bring you places—and that’s exactly what pushed Daryl Montehermoso, Maggie Yusay and their bike group to establish their own delivery business.
 Not long ago, they were just a group of cyclists who would commute to work or meet up for morning rides.
-But because of the misfortunes brought about by the global pandemic, the cycling group needed to take matters into their own hands to stay afloat during this tough time.
+But because of the misfortunes brought about by the global pandemic, their cycling group needed to take matters into their own hands to stay afloat during this tough time.

-“It didn’t help that the pandemic caused a lot of us salary cuts and were close to being laid off.
+“It didn’t help that the pandemic caused a lot of salary cuts and were close to being laid off.
 It also put the funds we needed to survive every day at risk.
-We wondered if we could get into a delivery service business,” said Montehermoso.
+We wondered if we could get into a delivery service business,” says Montehermoso.

-Montehermoso said that she and her cycling group attempted to apply as bike drivers for Foodpanda (a mobile food delivery marketplace) but received no response.
-So Instead of waiting, the cycling group (which consists of riders ages 18-31), decided to come up with their own courier business instead.
+Montehermoso says that she and her cycling group attempted to apply as bike drivers for food delivery marketplace Foodpanda but received no response.
+So instead of waiting, the cycling group (which consists of riders from ages 18 to 31), decided to create with their own courier business instead.

 “Our bike tropa or White Helmet Co. is a courier service that uses bicycles as a mode of transport.
-Somewhat like the movie “Premium Rush.”
+Somewhat like the movie ‘Premium Rush.’
 We can do pickup and delivery within the day or depending on how a customer would schedule it for them.
-We’re also open to partnering with small businesses that require a more frequent courier service,” said Montehermoso.
+We’re also open to partnering with small businesses that require a more frequent courier service,” says Montehermoso.

-Maggie: Well to be honest, we’re really spontaneous people.
+Maggie Yusay (MY): Well to be honest, we’re really spontaneous people.
 This project was planned and executed in literally an hour.
-I was inspired by one of our friends who did deliveries (Daryl and I applied to foodpanda but we never heard from them) so I messaged that friend and asked him about the process.
+I was inspired by one of our friends who did deliveries (Daryl and I applied to Foodpanda but we never heard from them) so I messaged that friend and asked him about the process.
 While he was explaining, I immediately thought of doing my own rate card just for the heck of it.
 I hit the group up, shared my plan and was surprised that they all wanted to do it, too.

-How many cyclists are involved in the business and what is the internal process?
+How many cyclists are involved in the business and what’s the internal process like?

-Daryl: Since we’re six riders at the moment, we all cater based on the area our homes and offices are stationed in.
+Daryl Montehermoso (DM): Since we’re six riders at the moment, we all cater based on the area our homes and offices are stationed in.
 It’s also based on our bike handling skills and limits.
 Personally, I can carry five kilograms along with a backpack.
 We have members that can carry as much as 20 kilograms.
-Price point varies from the distance and weight, which will be discussed personally by the rider and customer.
+Price point varies per distance and weight, which will be discussed personally by the rider and customer.

 What deliveries have you guys done thus far?

-Maggie: So far I’ve made a deal with two online sellers, who I will deliver for weekly.
-One sells coffee drips and one frozen food.
+MY: So far I’ve made a deal with two online sellers who I will deliver for weekly.
+One sells coffee drips and the other, frozen food.
 Most of our customers so far have been food and other random things like mugs and clothes.

 How did your passion for cycling push you to open this passion project?

-What sets your bike service courier business apart from others?
+What sets your bike service courier business apart?

-Maggie: We’re strictly using bikes.
-We want to cater to “generation z and millennial group” and appeal to the younger crowd—and maybe a few of the older ones, too—since a lot of people our age have been putting up their own businesses online when the pandemic hit.
+MY: We’re strictly using bikes.
+We want to cater to “Generation Z and millennials” and appeal to the younger crowd—and maybe a few of the older ones, too—since a lot of people our age have been putting up their own businesses online when the pandemic hit.
 Aside from the business aspect, we also want to promote cycling or bike commuting in general.
 We want to encourage anything that involves a bicycle plus a small business.